newaetech/chipwhisperer/docs/getting-started.rst

     meant bugs stayed around much too long.
 Also the change gave us a chance to make our :ref:`Python API <api>` much more usable.
-Our project is open-source, and you are free to modify the software to meat your needs, however before the change this was sometimes quite difficult.
+Our project is open-source, and you are free to modify the software to meet your needs, however before the change this was sometimes quite difficult.
 We have not completely fixed the internals of the software but the new, documented API should make customization to your needs a whole lot easier.